backstage/backstage/plugins/org/README-alpha.md

 ## Installation

-1. Install the `org` plugin in you Backstage app:
+1. Install the `org` plugin in your Backstage app:

    ```bash
    # From your Backstage root directory